marjcobero/marjcobero/README.md

 - 🔭 I’m currently working as a Software Developer Appprentice for a company.

-- 🌱 I’m currently learning and growing as a developer...
+- 🌱 I’m constantly learning and growing as a developer...

 - 📫
   * Let's chat: marj.cobero@gmail.com